 Paul cleverly associates having children with moral purity and self restraint.
 He associates moral purity with childbearing because some people within the Ephesian church were forbidding marriage and teaching that celibacy was a necessary virtue (1 Tim.
 4:3a).
 Furthermore, in 1 Timothy 5:14, Paul encourages young widows to get married and have children, which they couldn’t do if they held to the ascetic ideal of virginity and celibacy.

-Different gnostic groups emphasised either sexual licentiousness or asceticism.
-Paul’s teaching in 1 Timothy 2:15 in effect, cleverly corrects both gnostic extremes.
+Different heretical groups emphasised either sexual licentiousness or asceticism.
+Paul’s teaching in 1 Timothy 2:15 in effect, cleverly corrects both extremes.
 On one hand, he doesn’t want the Ephesian women to become ascetic and then be concerned that they will lose their salvation if they slip up and have sex and become pregnant.
 On the other hand, he doesn’t want couples to be promiscuous.
 He wants them to have self restraint.
 (More on 1 Timothy 2:15 here.)

-By understanding the possible influences of Artemis and an emerging form of gnosticism, or syncretistic heresy, on the Ephesian church, suddenly these few verses in 1 Timothy 2:11-15 make more sense and become coherent.
+By understanding the possible influences of Artemis and an emerging form of gnosticism, or syncretistic heresy, on the Ephesian church, these few verses in 1 Timothy 2:11-15 make more sense and become coherent.

 Paul’s prohibition about an unknown woman (or women) in Ephesus has effectively caused countless godly and gifted women to be denied the opportunity of ministering with men as equals.
-This is despite the fact that 1 Timothy 2:11-15 is difficult to understand, and that various suggestions have been put forth to help explain Paul’s meaning and intention.
+This is despite the fact that 1 Timothy 2:11-15 is difficult to understand, and that differing suggestions have been put forth to help explain Paul’s meaning and intention.
 Not only are there various ways to interpret this passage, different churches also apply it in various ways.
 If Paul’s instruction is clear, as some suggest, why is there such a variety of applications?
 These difficulties and uncertainties should preclude 1 Timothy 2:12 from being used as a definitive text or proof text on the issue of women in ministry.

 Moreover, Paul’s prohibition was in a personal letter concerning a local church experiencing its own particular problems.
 The language shows that it was not intended to be a universal, timeless ban on all women as teachers or leaders, especially as Paul loved women.
 They were among his most valued co-workers—women such as Priscilla, Junia, Phoebe, Euodia and Syntyche, plus many others.